Iranians in Japan: Ancient history

 According to Akihiro Watanabe of the Nara National Research Institute for Cultural Properties, a mokkan (wooden tablet) dating back to the 7th century CE which was found in Nara Prefecture during the 1960s mentions a Persian official who lived and worked in Japan.
 Watanabe said that the official may have taught mathematics, citing Iran's expertise in the subject.
 The mokkan was deciphered in 2016 with the help of technology which allowed researchers to read characters not previously visible.
 Around the time the mokkan was inscribed, Nara would have been an ethnically diverse metropolitan area associated with the Silk Road and about to become Japan's capital city.
 Before the mokkan was discovered, the first written account of Persians in Japan was in the Nihon Shoki (The Chronicles of Japan, which was finished in 720).
 The book describes the arrival in Japan in 634 of several people from a place known in Japanese as Tokhārā (believed to be Tokharistan, which would have been part of the Sasanian Empire) and Dārā, a Persian man who worked for the emperor and returned to his homeland in 660.
-Another example of interaction between the Persians and the Japanese is the oldest known example of Persian writing in Japan, a one-page document with lines from the Shahnameh and the Vis and Rāmin and Jami' al-tawarikh.the Persian manuscript in Japan Discovered during the 20th century,the paper that was given by several Persians to the Japanese priest Kyōsei during the priest's 1217 trip to the port Quanzhou in China.
+Another example of interaction between the Persians and the Japanese is the oldest known example of Persian writing in Japan, a one-page document with lines from the Shahnameh and the Vis and Rāmin and Jami' al-tawarikh.
+Discovered during the 20th century, the paper that was given by several Persians to the Japanese priest Kyōsei during the priest's 1217 trip to the port Quanzhou in China.